- What is Hospice Care?

 - Medical social services.

-- Medical supplies, including drugs and biologicals and medical appliances.
+- Medical appliances and supplies, including drugs and biologicals.

 Differences Between the Medicare Hospice Benefit and Regular Medicare